 Once babies become accustomed to sleeping most of the night, their time spent in the REM stage will gradually shorten, and they’ll have longer bouts of deep sleep.

-Sleep during the first weeks and months of life helps your baby’s brain grow and process all that stimulation that life brings, day after day.
-At any age, sleep helps consolidate memory and that helps us integrate our experiences and also increases our knowledge.
+Sleep during the first weeks and months of life helps your baby’s brain grow and process information.
+At any age, sleep helps consolidate memory, which helps us integrate our experiences and increases our knowledge.

 As babies go through the process of solidifying information about the world, the importance of sleeping can’t be overstated.

 You may not know what your little one is dreaming about, or even if they are, as you hear sighs and grunting or see their eyelids flutter.
 But now you know that while they may be asleep, their brain is still very active.